 How will hand tracking in VR help your industry?

 Do you remember back when touchscreen technology came out?
 Suddenly, we (mostly) didn’t need remotes or buttons on our TV’s, our cars and phones became “smart” and it got much faster and more intuitive.
 Now, imagine that you don’t even need the instrument panel as a physical interface.
-You just need hand gestures (and sometimes voice commands, but that’s another subject).
+You just require hand gestures (and sometimes voice commands, but that’s another subject).

 Remember that hand-tracking in VR is not just a gadget.
-For some industrial tasks, like ergonomics studies, tracking a user movement is a critical feature (whether they track the full body, the hand or the fingers).
+For some industrial tasks, like ergonomics studies, tracking a user movement is a critical feature (whether they track the full body, the hand, or the fingers).
 VR controllers only will be able to reproduce primitive interactions like targeting an object, selecting or activating an object and manipulating it.
 But these interactions are limited, and unnatural.
 You’ll always find yourself trying to remember that little button that enables you to do this or that.
 And this is problematic, because it will probably induce design bias in your product conception.
 Hand-tracking enables you to use VR more finely and intuitively, and involve non-expert users in the design process.

 Project review in VR

 VR is a powerful tool for making design reviews.
 It enables engineers to view their project in real size and interact with it, without relying on a physical prototype.
 Now, imagine that you don’t even need the controllers to manipulate your product.
 Neat, right?
 And you can get a much better sense of proportions, and how people are likely to interact with the final product.

 Whether if the work environment is quite hostile to the workers, or if there are a lot of bespoke adaptations, the maintenance staff will require specific training.
 They won’t have VR controllers in their hands when they make their maintenance operation, in real life.
 So, it is more effective to train them with hand-tracking in VR.